 Section 4.4 Committees: The Board, by resolution, may establish any standing committee or ad-hoc committee to study and make recommendations concerning the matters delegated to it, but no committee shall have the power to set policy or act in an official capacity in lieu of the Board.
 Committees shall include two or more persons.
 The designated leader of the committee will provide a verbal and/or written report to the Board at a scheduled business meeting.

-FBLA Arizona shall serve as a perpetual standing committee of the FBLA-PBL Arizona Board of Trustees.
-The FBLA State Adviser shall be selected by the Department of Education.
-The FBLA State Adviser shall serve as an ex-officio, non-voting member of the Board of Trustees.

-PBL Arizona shall serve as a perpetual standing committee of the FBLA-PBL Arizona Board of Trustees.
-The PBL State Adviser shall be selected according to the PBL Bylaws.
-The PBL State Adviser shall serve as an ex-officio, voting member of the Board of Trustees.
-The PBL State Director may serve as an elected corporate officer of the Board of Trustees.

-The Professional Division Arizona shall serve as a perpetual standing committee of the FBLA-PBL Arizona Board of Trustees.
-The Professional Division State Adviser shall be selected according to the Professional Division Bylaws.
-The Professional Division State Adviser shall serve as an ex-officio voting member of the Board of Trustees.
-The Professional Division State Director may serve as an elected corporate officer of the Board of Trustees.

 The FBLA Arizona Regional Advisers shall consist of one representative from each Region.
 The FBLA Arizona Regional Advisers shall serve as a